syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Styling-and-Customization.md

 ![Image Size](Styling-and-Customization_images/Styling-and-Customization_img8.png)

-* The Image size of individual radial menu item is customized by using the `ImageSize` property.
+* The `ImageSize` property is used to change the image size of each radial menu item.

 {% tabs %}